Menu

 • To involve parents (and other adults) in pupils’ work

-• To encourage the development of independent learning
+• To encourage the development of independent study

 • To encourage the development of pupils’ organisational skills, self-discipline and confidence